-Figure 4(b) compares Round-1 proposals to weekly bargainers by monthly bargainers, as in Treatment WM (solid), and by delayed weekly bargainers, as in Treatment WW1D (dashed), for the last 5 matches.
-Again, consistent with the general theoretical prediction, the former distribution clearly first-order stochastically dominates the latter, and this difference is highly statistically significant (KS test, p-value < 0.01).
+Figure 4(b) compares monthly demands from weekly bargainers, as in Treatment WM (solid), and delayed weekly demands from weekly bargainers, as in Treatment WW1D (dashed).
+Again, consistent with the general theoretical prediction, the former very clearly first-order stochastically dominate the latter, and this difference is highly statistically significant.33 Hence, we fully and strongly confirm the general prediction (B1) of both EXD and QHD (and also HYD).